-In this blog post the chief neurosurgeon at GIN gets under the skin of a disorder that causes extreme pain in the face and talks about how it can be cured completely with early diagnosis and treatment.
+In this blog post the chief neurosurgeon at BRAINS HOSPITAL gets under the skin of a disorder that causes extreme pain in the face and talks about how it can be cured completely with early diagnosis and treatment.

 Affecting the nerve that transmits sensory information from the eyes, mouth and jaw to the brain, trigeminal neuralgia is a nervous system disorder that causes intense pain, generally on one side of the face.
 Since this nerve has three divisions, ophthalmic, maxillary and mandibular, it is referred to as trigeminal.

 Also called Tic Dolereau, patients suffer from excruciating stabs of pain in any or all three parts of the face that shoots up with activities like brushing, chewing or talking.
 Even the mere act of touching the face can trigger terrifying streaks of pain, almost like lightening.

 So extreme is the pain that patients often stop talking, eating and brushing for several days on end.
 They are known to suffer from depression that may even, at times, drive them to attempt suicide.
 However, with proper diagnosis and early treatment this condition can be completely cured.